How does Ransomware Work?

 How Could This Happen?

-Plenty of ways.
+There are plenty of ways.
 Hackers can get ransomware (Malware) on your system if you download an infected piece of software or a PDF.
 The nasty folk can also use a phishing email to direct you to an infected website.

 “Once you get a foothold in the system, other users will start to run those pieces of software,” explained Clifford Neuman.
 He directs the University of Southern California’s Center for Computer Systems Security.